avocadoboi/avo/README.md

 Look around in the documentation in AvoGUI.hpp for more information about anything!

 ## Compatible platforms
 The goal is to support Windows, Linux and MacOS.
-Currently, only Windows is supported.
+Currently, only Windows is fully supported and Linux development is in progress.

 ## Development state
 The project is constantly morphing and taking shape to become the ideal GUI library, which means big changes can happen anytime as long as they improve for example workflow, consistency or efficiency.
+However, the latest version on the master branch should be pretty stable at this point.

 ## Contributing
 Don't be afraid to submit issues about the little things!
 All issues are very welcome, and they help the development of the library a lot.
 Pull requests are also welcome.